-§.
-14. This Accident happened about Five or Six in the Evening, on the 23d Day of May, in the Year 1706; and the Army pursuing its Advantages against the French, without ever regarding the Wounded, (which was, it feems, the Duke of Marlborough's constant Method,) our young Officer lay all Night in the Field; agitated, as may well be supposed, with a great Variety of Thoughts.
-He affured me, that when he reflected upon the Circumstances of his Wound, that a Ball should, as he then conceived it, go through his Head without killing him, he thought God had preserved him by Miracle; and therefore affuredly concluded, that he should live, abandoned and desperate as his State then feemed to be.
-Yet, (which to me appeared very aftonishing,) he had little Thoughts of humbling himself before God, and returning to him after the Wanderings of a Life so licentiously begun.
-Eut expecting to recover, his Mind as taken taken up with Contrivances to fecure his Gold, of which he had a pretty deal about him; and he had Recourse to a very odd Expedient, which proved successful.
-Expecting to be ftripped, he first took out a Handful of that clotted Gore, of which he was frequently obliged to clear his Mouth, or he would have been choaked; and putting it into his Left-hand, he took out his Money, (which, I think, was about 19 Pistoles,) and shutting his Hand, and besinearing the back Part of it with Blood, he kept it in this Position till the Blood dried in such a Manner, that his Hand could not easily fall open, though any fudden Surprize should happen, in which he might lose the Presence of Mind which that Concealment otherwise would have required.
+6. 14.
+This Accident happened about Five or Six in the Evening, on the 23d Day of May, in the Year 1706; and the Army pursuing its Advantages against the French, without ever regarding the Wounded, (which was, it feems, the Duke of Marlborough's conftant Method,) our young Officer lay all Night in the Field; agitated, as may well be supposed, with a great Variety of Thoughts.
+He affured me, that when he reflected upon the Circumstances of his Wound, that a Ball should, as he then conceived it, go through his Head without killing him, he thought God had preferved him by Miracle; and therefore affuredly concluded that he should live, abandoned and desperate as his State then feemed to be.
+Yet, (which to me appeared very aftonishing,) he had little Thoughts of humbling himfelf before God, and returning to him after the Wanderings of a Life fo licentiously begun.
+But expecting to recover, his Mind was taken up with Contrivances to fecure his Gold, of which he had a pretty deal about him; and he had Recourse to a very odd Expedient, which proved fuccessful.
+Expecting to be ftripped, he first took out a Handful of that clotted Gore, of which he was frequently obliged to clear his Mouth, or he would have been choaked; and putting it in his Left-hand, he took out his Money, (which I think, was about 19 Piftoles) and shutting his Hand, and befmearing the back Part of it with Blood, he kept it in this Position till the Blood dried in fuch a Manner, that his Hand could not eafily fall open, though any fudden Surprize should happen, in which he might lose the Presence of Mind which that Concealment otherwise would have required.